PEP group translocation: Mechanism

 The phosphoryl group on PEP is eventually transferred to the imported sugar via several proteins.
-The phosphoryl group is transferred to the Enzyme E I (EI), Histidine Protein (HPr, Heat-stable Protein) and Enzyme E II (EII) to a conserved histidine residue, whereas in the Enzyme E II B (EIIB) the phosphoryl group is usually transferred to a cysteine residue and rarely to a histidine.
+The phosphoryl group is transferred to the Phosphoenolpyruvate-protein phosphotransferase (EI), Histidine Protein (HPr, Heat-stable Protein) and Enzyme E II (EII) to a conserved histidine residue, whereas in the Enzyme E II B (EIIB) the phosphoryl group is usually transferred to a cysteine residue and rarely to a histidine.

 The glucose PTS system in E. coli and B. subtilis.
 The pathway can be read from right to left, with glucose entering the cell and having a phosphate group transferred to it by EIIB.
 The mannose PTS in E. coli has the same overall structure as the B. subtilis glucose PTS, i.e. the IIABC domains are fused into one protein.

 In the process of glucose PTS transport specific of enteric bacteria, PEP transfers its phosphoryl to a histidine residue on EI.
 EI in turn transfers the phosphate to HPr.
 From HPr the phosphoryl is transferred to EIIA.
 EIIA is specific for glucose and it further transfers the phosphoryl group to a juxtamembrane EIIB.
 Finally, EIIB phosphorylates glucose as it crosses the plasma membrane through the transmembrane enzyme II C (EIIC), forming glucose-6-phosphate.
 The benefit of transforming glucose into glucose-6-phosphate is that it will not leak out of the cell, therefore providing a one-way concentration gradient of glucose.
 The HPr is common to the phosphotransferase systems of the other substrates mentioned earlier, as is the upstream EI.

 Proteins downstream of HPr tend to vary between the different sugars.
 The transfer of a phosphate group to the substrate once it has been imported through the membrane transporter prevents the transporter from recognizing the substrate again, thus maintaining a concentration gradient that favours further import of the substrate through the transporter.